-He was also the first African-American to register to vote since Reconstruction in Humphreys County, where Blacks were a majority of the population.
+He was also the first African-American to register to vote since Reconstruction in Humphreys County, where Black people were a majority of the population.
 In 1953, Lee and Gus Courts co-founded the Belzoni branch of the NAACP.
 As early as 1954, Rev. Lee was heavily involved in the local voter registration drives.
 Working along side Courts, who was elected NAACP president, they successfully registered 92 new African-American voters.
 Both Courts and Lee also ran small grocery stores.

 After years of attempts, both Courts and Lee were allowed to pay poll taxes and sign the register, once the county sheriff feared federal prosecution.